First impressions matter. A well-organized, clean resume grabs attention and tells your professional story at a glance.

 Blank Resume Template FAQ

-Absolutely!
+It's definitely OK to have a plain resume!
 Depending on your industry and role, a plain resume design can even be preferable.
-While colorful designs with flashy images seem great on the surface, they might include design features that aren’t readable by applicant tracking systems (ATS), the software that sorts resumes for employers.
+While colorful designs with flashy images seem great on the surface, they might include design features that aren't readable by applicant tracking systems (ATS), the software that sorts resumes for employers.

 - Choose a template.
 Decide which blank resume template makes the most sense based on your industry or personal preferences.